 There are three different ways to get to Mont St Michel by train, both involving a change, then bus.
 There are no direct trains to Mont St Michel from Paris, but you can check routes to Caen on Rail Europe or, if you are coming from the UK, book on Voyages-SNCF (formerly Rail Europe UK).

 1. TGV trains to Rennes station leave from Paris Gare Montparnasse Paris (17 Boulevard de Vaugirard, Paris, 14th arrondissement) all through the day.
-The journey is 2 hrs.
+The journey is two hours.

 Metro lines to and from Gare Montparnasse